marikgoran/hello-aws/README.txt

-Small script to automate deployment of flask apps on a EC2 instance.
+Small bash script to automate deployment of flask apps on a EC2 instance with ansible.

+Checkout the terraform branch to see a somewhat more polished approach using terraform.
+There should be a beanstalk branch soon as well.

 Dependencies:
 - bash 4+